You Haven’t Missed the Gold Stock Rally (‘Cause It’s Only Just Begun)

-After pulling an all-nighter last night, writing my latest stock recommendation for Rock Stock Insider — coming out Monday evening — I woke up bleary eyed to see gold was still in the press.
+After pulling an all-nighter last night, writing my latest stock recommendation for Strategic Intelligence Australia — coming out Monday evening — I woke up bleary eyed to see gold was still in the press.

 Now I’m not normally one for chasing headlines, but I think it’s time we cleared something up…